Color mouse information

 Weaning time : from week 3

 The most common health problems are tumors, obesity and dental problems.
-In addition, mice have sensitive airways and are prone to cold and respiratory infections.
+In addition, mice have sensitive airways and are susceptible to cold and respiratory infections.
 A draught-free stay is therefore very important.

-We recommend that you regularly check the teeth of the animals in order to detect any dental problems in time.
-A well-balanced and complete gerbil diet is essential to avoid digestive problems.
+We recommend regularly checking the teeth of the animals to detect any dental problems in a timely manner.
+To prevent digestive problems, a good balanced and complete gerbil diet is essential.

-It is advisable to consult a veterinarian for the following symptoms:
+It is wise to consult a vet if you have the following symptoms:

 Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than the food.